Johnadibe/mobile-portfolio-project/README.md

 # Description the project.

-The Project is to build the works and about section of a personal portfolio site in a Mobile first Approach.
+The Project is to build the Desktop version of a personal portfolio site.

 The pull request is opened to get a review on the project and check for any required changes.